Jaxsonb04/CSVDownload_GoogleSheet/README.md

-# CSVDownload_GoogleSheet

-Here's a basic README file for your project, detailing how to set up and use the code that interacts with Google Sheets and generates a CSV file from the spreadsheet data.

----

 # Google Sheets to CSV Script

 This Python script fetches data from a Google Spreadsheet and saves it as a CSV file.
 The script uses Google Sheets API to retrieve data and handles OAuth2 authentication to access the Google Sheet.